madhu221b/uva-dl2-team11/blogpost.md

 $$= E_{X_d |X_{\bar{d}}}  ..., X_D}[f(x)] $$
 $$ \approx E_{X_d}[f(x)] \approx f(x_{\bar{d}}, E_{X_d}) $$

 Where the last two steps assume the input features are independent, and that the model is locally linear.
-The argument was adapted from [14].
+The argument was inspired by [14].
 Therefore, if there is useful information in distant nodes, we expect to see a large drop in accuracy when we replace the features of those nodes.

 The results are reported below, where the y-axis shows either the accuracy or macro-weighted f1 score as a proportion of what is obtained when the original input features are used.